HorizenLabs/zkverify-docs/docs/overview/02-mainchain/05-mainchain_api.md

 `rawProof: [u8;800]` The byte array representing the proof to be submitted including the public inputs (last 32 bytes).

-`vkOrHash: Optional<VkOrHash>` if it's present you should indicate the verification key or the hash o a preregistered one, otherwise it use the Polygon CDK forkid 6 one.
+`vkOrHash: Optional<VkOrHash>` indicate the verification key or the hash of a preregistered one, otherwise it will use the verification key of Polygon CDK forkid 6.

 #### [registerVk](#registerVkfflonk)